Forest of Death

 Forest of Death is a 2007 Hong Kong horror film directed, co-produced and co-written by Danny Pang, starring Shu Qi and Ekin Cheng.

 Plot

-Police detective Ha Chun-chi (Shu Qi) is investigating a rape and murder that took place in a mysterious forest that has also been the scene of many suicides.
-The main suspect in the murder case is Patrick Wong (Lawrence Chou), but he denies committing the crime.
+Police detective Ha Chun-chi is investigating a rape and murder that took place in a mysterious forest that has also been the scene of many suicides.
+The main suspect in the murder case is Patrick Wong, but he denies committing the crime.

-Ha's investigation leads her to botanist Shum Shu-hoi (Ekin Cheng), who has been experimenting with plants from the forest.
-Shum's girlfriend, May (Rain Li), feigns interest in the forest to gain information for a tabloid television show she works for.
+Ha's investigation leads her to botanist Shum Shu-hoi, who has been experimenting with plants from the forest.
+Shum's girlfriend, May, feigns interest in the forest to gain information for a tabloid television show she works for.

 Shum's experiments reveal that the plants can act as witnesses in the murder case, and sets up a re-enactment of the crime in the forest, where the plants will act as lie detectors.